jrfnl/clearPHP/rules/properties-always-used-locally.md

 ```

-It seems that the common class only holds the `$name` property, while child classes has various ways to set the name.
-Child classes have their own usage of the `$name` (see `__toString()`).
-As it is, `$name` act as a hard link between the classes.
+It seems that the common class only holds the `$name` property, while child classes have various ways to set the name.
+Child classes have their own usage of the `$name` property (see `__toString()`).
+As it is, `$name` acts as a hard link between the classes.

 It would be cleaner to have different properties in each child class, so as to decouple them, or to move some common accessors in `Human`, to provide some generic way.

 Private properties will naturally need their own local methods for manipulations, as they can't be accessed from anywhere else.

-Protected properties will be accessed by child classes, so methods that access such properties may be located in the parent class or its child.
-However, the parent class should make some use of that property, such as initializing it, reset it, changing its state.
+Protected properties can be accessed by child classes, so methods that access such properties may be located in the parent class or its child.
+However, the parent class should make some use of that property, such as initializing it, resetting it, or changing its state.

 Public properties may be accessed from anywhere.
 When they are in an object but not used from within, then they do not belong to that class but to another one.

-Abstract an final classes are included in this rule.
+Abstract and final classes are included in this rule.

 It is recommended to make sure that properties are at least used once locally.

 ## Rule Details